berrytechnics/repair-tix/docs/INTEGRATIONS.md

    - Log in to SendGrid dashboard
    - Navigate to Settings → API Keys
    - Click "Create API Key"
-   - Name it (e.g., "RepairForge Production")
+   - Name it (e.g., "RepairTix Production")
    - Select "Full Access" or "Restricted Access" with "Mail Send" permission
    - Copy the API key (you won't be able to see it again)